 would other words such as ‘intervision’ construct a better context?
 What is the difference between

 supervision and consultation?

 Applicants are required to have completed Level 1 and Level 2 in Narrative Therapy, or equivalent.

-Each module is £625 + VAT per participant, this does not include accommodation, travel or meals.
+Each module is £625 + VAT per participant, regardless of if a student is registered for the Diploma or not.
+This does not include accommodation, travel or meals.

 Individuals paying for themselves who are unable to set the course fee against tax are eligible for a 20% discount.
 This should be indicated on your application form and will then be applied to your invoice.

 Please note, any applications received before 31 December will be charged at the 2019 rates.

 18 – 22 Oct 2021